(a) Facility location. Any proposed new facility shall

 be provided for delivery vehicles.

-(D) Handicapped parking.
-Parking spaces for handicapped
+(D) Accessible parking.
+Parking spaces for persons

 (d) Building design and construction requirements.